 El Prado Gardening Guerrilla

-Medialab-Prado Gardening GuerrillaIt is a tactical mixed reality game that takes place in the city of Madrid and can last for days, weeks or even months, as players plant seedlings in various locations around the city and move plants from opposing teams to add to their own spaces.
+Medialab-Prado Gardening GuerrillaThis is a mixed reality tactical game that takes place in the city of Madrid and can last for days., weeks or even months, as players plant seedlings in various places around the city and move plants from rival teams to add them to their own spaces.

-Plants are marked with QR codes, and its GPS coordinates are transmitted to a server on the digital façade of Medialab-Prado, showing an abstract view of the game state (while keeping the location of the plant secret).
+Plants are marked with QR codes, and your GPS coordinates are transmitted to a server on the Medialab-Prado digital façade, showing an abstract view of the game state (while keeping the location of the plant a secret).

-While the game focuses on espionage and team tactics, Playing with plants opens up new unexpected experiences in the perception of the city.
-In addition, Players are encouraged to treat plants and the environment with the utmost respect.
-The Prado Gardening Guerrilla is the first city-wide adaptation of the concept of the Gardening Guerrilla games, and integrates the digital façade as a game board and meeting place for players.
+While the game focuses on espionage and team tactics, Playing with plants opens new unexpected experiences in the perception of the city.
+Besides, Players are encouraged to treat plants and the environment with the utmost respect.
+Prado Gardening Guerrilla is the first city-wide adaptation of the Gardening Guerrilla games concept., and integrates the digital façade as a game board and meeting place between players.

 Urban Spirits

-Medialab-Prado Urban spiritsThe aim of this project-game is to promote eco-friendly behaviour, creative and aggregative in the urban neighborhood.
-The game makes use of the new sensors of the Smart City and its urban spaces, especially interactive street furniture and digital facades, with which players can interact through their smartphones or directly with street furniture.
+Medialab-Prado Urban spiritsThe objective of this project-game is to promote ecological behavior, creative and aggregative in the urban neighborhood environment.
+The game makes use of the innovative sensors of the Smart City and its urban spaces, especially interactive urban furniture and digital facades, with which players can interact through their smartphones or directly with street furniture.

-Urban Spirits, based on the metaphor of the same name, Receive data on the situation of the urban district through environmental sensors, and with this information the game environment dynamically changes.
-The purpose is to placate the little spirits through interaction with the environment, and each interaction is a small exercise aimed at reinforcing social involvement, creativity and ecological awareness in the participants.
+Urban Spirits, based on the metaphor of the same name, receives data on the situation of the urban district through environmental sensors, and with this information dynamically changes the game environment.
+The purpose is to appease the little spirits through interaction with the environment, and each interaction is a small exercise aimed at reinforcing social involvement, creativity and ecological awareness in the participants.

-The initiative is funded by the European Union's Culture Programme and is set up as a network for the exchange of experience and knowledge in which to generate a forum for debate around urban media facades and screens, as well as in the development of projects, Events, Calls, etc.
+The initiative is financed by the Culture Program of the European Union and is configured as a network for the exchange of experience and knowledge in which to generate a debate forum around urban media facades and screens., as well as in project development, events, calls, etc.

 Other articles about